santosr2/uptool/README.md

 # Or build from source
 git clone https://github.com/santosr2/uptool.git
 cd uptool
-make build  # Binary will be in dist/uptool
+mise run build  # Binary will be in dist/uptool
 ```

 ### CLI Usage